omphalos/crud-file-server/README.md

 Run the Example
 ===============

-For further clarification, try running the example:
+For further clarification, try running the example.

     npm install crud-file-server